IQAndreas/github-issues-import/README.md

 #### Usage ####

-Rename `config.py.sample` to `config.py`, and edit the fields to match your login info and repository info.

-**Warning:**

- * This config file can contain any valid Python syntax, so be careful!
- * The password is stored in plaintext, so avoid storing the config file in a public repository.
+Rename `config.ini.sample` to `config.ini`, and edit the fields to match your login info and repository info. **Warning:** The password is stored in plaintext, so avoid storing the config file in a public repository.

 Run the script with the following command to import all issues into the repository defined in the config: